Shuffle/shufflecli/README.md

 # Shuffle CLI
 The Shuffle CLI helps you develop, test and deploy apps to Shuffle more easily.

-**ALPHA: We are building this to check if it is of interest or not**
+**ALPHA: We are building this to check if it is of interest or not.
+It does not have a binary version published, so build it first: `go build`**

 ## Usage
 ```bash